 Pelvic pain is a term used to describe nondescript, generalized pain in the female pelvis.
-It is considered to be “Chronic Pelvic Pain” if it lasts for 6 months or more.
-The pain experienced by those with chronic pelvic pain (CPP) may be sharp and stabbing in nature or it can be perceived as more dull and achy.
+Medical professionals consider it to be chronic pelvic pain if it lasts for six months or more.
+The pain experienced by those with chronic pelvic pain may be sharp and stabbing in nature.
+Also, it can be perceived as more dull and achy.

 - Endometriosis — a condition in which tissue from your uterine lining grows outside your uterus.
 The endometrial lining of the uterus bleeds with menstruation, whether the tissue is inside the uterus or not.
 So, when endometrial tissue bleeds outside your uterus, the blood and tissue can’t exit your body as it normally does through the cervix and vagina.
 The result is painful cysts and fibrous bands of scar tissue (adhesions), in which the pain normally increases around the time of menstruation.

 - Uterine fibroids — are non-cancerous tumors occurring in the uterus that can cause pain and pressure in the pelvis and lower back.
 They may also produce symptoms of heavy or painful periods and pain during intercourse.
 They are known to decrease in size and symptoms following menopause.

 - Interstitial cystitis — a chronic inflammatory disease of the bladder lining causing urinary urgency, frequency, hematuria (blood in the urine) and pelvic/bladder pain.

 - Spasm of the levator ani muscles — spasm of the levator muscle complex can lead to pelvic pain.
 Intercourse often makes the pain worse.
 The muscle complex is a bowl-shaped muscle within the female pelvis with passages for the rectum, vagina and urethra.
 Chronic spasm of the muscles can either cause pain or may be a result of the pain itself.
 Therapies, including medications and physical therapy, are beneficial in decreasing spasm.